 While taking interviews of individuals, their own opinions and reasoning the story is needed as well.
 You need to film that person’s sayings along with perfect camera angles and good quality of recorded audio.
 Make sure that their voice is as clear as possible.
 Keep in mind that what you gathered from interviews is the heart of your documentary.
 This is why visual and audio are important factors while taking an interview.

-2. Relevant Visuals
+2. Documentary films of Relevant Visuals

 Apart from the interview, you may need to capture some nice visuals that are relevant to your documentary.
 Try to capture visuals following certain grammar and some key rules.
 Use various types of shots using different camera angles.
 This step will help you in post-production when arranging visuals according to your story.
 Utilize camera movements where necessary.